Drivetrain#

 drive velocity#

-The drive velocity block returns the current speed of the drivetrain in a range from -100% to 100%.
+The drive velocity reporter block reports how fast the robot is driving, as a percentage from -100% to 100%.

 (drive velocity in %)